Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

 Photo: Lucas Miagostovich

-Pico da Neblina is known as Yaripo among the Yanomami, who see it as a sacred place where ancestral spirits and the powerful Xapiripë reside.
-In their cosmology, these beings dance in mirrors of light to protect the forest, sustain life, and keep the sky from collapsing.
+The Yanomami people see Pico da Neblina as a sacred place where ancestral spirits and the powerful Xapiripë reside.
+In their cosmology, these spiritual beings dance in mirrors of light to protect the forest, sustain life, and keep the sky from collapsing.

-The Yanomami are one of the largest Indigenous groups in South America, with more than 27,000 people living between Brazil and Venezuela.
-In Brazil, they inhabit territories in Roraima and Amazonas states, including the area surrounding Pico da Neblina National Park.
+The Yanomami are one of the largest Indigenous groups in South America, with more than 30,000 people living between Brazil and Venezuela.
+In the Brazilian share, they inhabit territories in the Roraima and Amazonas states, including the area surrounding Pico da Neblina National Park.

 For travelers, this turns the climb into a cultural and spiritual journey that highlights the risks of greed and the importance of protecting the Amazon.